dsjramesh7/Netflix-App/README.md

 - Add hardcoded values to the constant file only
 - register in tmdb api website to get api access token
 - get data from TMDB movies now playing list
+- custom hook for now playing video as well for movies fetching
+- planing for maincontainer and secondary container
+- updated store for movie trailer video
+- embedded the youtube video to be autoplayed and muted

 # features